GFDRR/CCDR-tools/Top-down/procedures/Analytical_procedure_projections.md

 # OVERVIEW

-The climate component offers an overview of climate indices related to hydrometeorological hazards.
+The climate component offers an overview of climate indices related to hydro-meteorological hazards based on the most updated information (CMIP6).
 The script climate component provides aggregated statistics at ADM level [1] or [0] for a selection of:
  1) climate-related hazards
  2) country